BJP chief Nadda affirms party's alliance with AIADMK for TN | Politics

-Both parties would face the polls together, he said, addressing a public meeting, his first in the run-up to the Assembly elections expected in April or early May.
+Both parties would face the polls together, he said, addressing a public meeting here, in his first assertion over the alliance in Tamil Nadu.

+Assembly elections in the state are expected in April or early May and the two parties had faced the 2019 Lok Sabha elections as allies, with the DMDK and PMK besides others being the other constituents of the coalition.

+Clad in dhoti and sporting a traditional 'angavastram,' over his shoulder, Nadda said, ''I would like to share with you and declare here that the BJP has decided that in the coming times in the elections, BJP, alongwith AIADMK and likeminded parties, we will be going for the elections.''
+The AIADMK has ''regional aspirations'' and at the same time, the Tamil Nadu's ruling party stood for assimilation with national aspirations.

+''Tamil Nadu needs (national) mainstreaming and it is possible only with the BJP,'' he said adding the issues facing the state could be addressed with the support of his party and Prime Minister Narendra Modi's leadership.

+Seeking people's political and social support, he said protection of Tamil culture is possible only with the saffron party alongside 'mainstreaming.' ''Take care of Kamalam (lotus, the BJP symbol) and Kamalam is going to take care of the development of Tamil Nadu.''
+Praising Modi for his dynamic leadership, Nadda said the PM has taken good care of development in Tamil Nadu, and the entire nation in all fronts; be it COVID-19 management, vaccination or security at the borders.

-He said Prime Minister Narendra Modi facilitated projects like the defence corridor for Tamil Nadu while the state was' ignored' during the Congress-led United Progressive Alliance regime.
+Modi facilitated projects including the defence corridor for Tamil Nadu while the state was 'ignored' during the Congress-led United Progressive Alliance regime, he said.

 After Prime Minister Narendra Modi assumed the top office, a 'safe destiny' was assured for the nation and TamilNadu as well, he said.